 Always check the insurance band for your car's make and model.
 Different variations could be in different bands.

-Short term car insurance for 18-year-olds is particularly useful if you don’t drive regularly.
+Short term temporary car insurance for 18 year olds is particularly useful if you don’t drive regularly.
 For example, you might be home from university and just need temp cover for a couple of weeks.
 Or, you might want to borrow a friend’s car to go on a road trip.

 If you drive more regularly however, and you tend to drive the same car every time, it could be cheaper to get insured longer term on a friend or family member’s car as a named driver.

 Equally, if you own your own car, you’ll need to insure it continuously by law - so temporary car insurance wouldn’t be the best option.